 Hairy cell leukemia (HCL) is a type of CLL that doesn’t respond well to the same treatments.
 But

 Both CLL and HCL progress slower than any other types of leukemia.
 To prevent side effects of chemotherapy or radiation therapy, a doctor may try targeted therapies first.

 Another option may include “watchful waiting” to see how initial treatments work before attempting more aggressive treatments.

 Leukemia in babies and young children

 Acute leukemias are more typical in babies and children than slow-growing versions.
-For this reason, standard treatments tend to include:
+For this reason,

 - chemotherapy (sometimes with stem cell transplant)

 Due to the risk of lifelong side effects, researchers are looking into other options, such as targeted therapies and immunotherapies.

 A drug called sorafenib (Nexavar) is being investigated as a possible treatment to be taken alongside chemotherapy to weaken the side effects.